-Sequoia National Park is often dwarfed by the magical and heavily touristed Yosemite National Park just a few hours up the road.
-However, a visit to Sequoia is worth the extra effort as it’s almost always less crowded than Yosemite and is filled with an amazing tranquility.
+Often dwarfed by the magical and heavily touristed Yosemite National Park just a few hours up the road, Sequoia National Park is worth the extra effort as it’s almost always less crowded than Yosemite and is filled with an amazing tranquility.
 The sprawling park, combined geographically with Kings Canyon National Park, is filled with opportunities to hike, camp and explore in meadows, along rivers and through canyons.
 There are so many things to do in Sequoia National Park that you could easily spend a few days here.

 You aren’t alone if you are visiting Sequoia & Kings Canyon National Parks on a day trip.
 It is said that more than 80% of the parks visitors visit this way.
 While there is so much more to be seen at the park than can be done in one day, you have to make the most of what time you have.

 If you are staying outside of the park, start as early as you can.
 If you are entering from Three Rivers (which is a great place to stay for a night) the distance is short, but can take longer than you expect as you wind up curvy 2 lane roads with 10 MPH sections.

 Stay in One Area of the Park